mondoohq/docs/docs/platform/maintain/access/overview.md

 - Grant your [team members](/platform/maintain/access/team_members) different levels access to Mondoo organizations and spaces.

+- Integrate Mondoo with [Okta](/platform/maintain/access/scim-okta) to provide single-sign-on with OIDC and manage user access with SCIM.

+- Integrate Mondoo with Microsoft Entra ID to provision users with [SCIM](/platform/maintain/access/scim-ms).

 - Integrate Mondoo with Microsoft Entra ID to enable single sign-on with [SAML](/platform/maintain/access/saml).

-- Integrate Mondoo with [Okta](/platform/maintain/access/scim-okta) to provide single-sign-on with OIDC and manage user access with SCIM.

 - Use [service accounts](/platform/maintain/access/service_accounts) or [API tokens](/platform/maintain/access/api-tokens) to authenticate external services (such as CI pipelines) with the Mondoo Platform APIs.